regular/html-terminal/README.md

 WantedBy=multi-user.target
 ```

-# Known Bugs

-Terminal resize does not resize the pty.

 # Future Plans

 Invent custom [ANSI Escape Sequence][7] to support rendering of HTML snippets inside the terminal window.